wp-plugins/cardoza-twitter-box/readme.txt

 = Support =

 Thanks for downloading and installing my plugin.
-You can show your appreciation and support future development by donating or by clicking the ads in support page.
+You can show your appreciation and support future development by donating.

 Support page: http://www.vinojcardoza.com/blog/cardoza-twitter-box/